apwide/k8s-golive-agent/examples/README.md

 ```

 ## Advanced Expressions
-You need more power to name your application, category, version, environment, let's see some examples
+To give you more flexibility in naming your application, category, version, and environment,
-of advanced expression which can be used to extract information.
+let's explore some examples of advanced expressions that can be used to extract information.

 ```shell
 kubectl apply -k ./advanced-expressions